10 Best MQTT Tools for Your IoT Project

 5. Mosquitto_rr

-Mosquitto_rr is an MQTT client that supports the Request-Response feature of the MQTT 5 and allows you to publish a request message and wait for a response.
+Mosquitto_rr is an MQTT client that supports the Request-Response feature of MQTT v5.
+This allows you to publish a request message and wait for a response.

-• Transferring the response topic to the broker.
+- Transfer the response topic to the broker

-• Ability to send file content as a request message.
+- Sending file content as a request message

 Windows